MituuZ/convo-forge/readme.md

 ### Tools

+cforge supports two types of tools:

+- Built-in tools
+- User tools
+    - gitignored by default
+    - included dynamically at build time by [build.rs](build.rs "Link to build.rs")
+    - implemented using Rust

-For a full list of tools, see [docs/tools.md](docs/tools.md "Link to tools.md").
+For the full documentation, see [docs/tools.md](docs/tools.md "Link to tools.md").

 ## Configuration